 Both tumblers have features to help them stand out.
 With some of these features differing between the two, let’s take a closer look.

-Yeti Tumblers also come in five different colors, as well as two different size options, a 20-ounce, and 30-ounce offering.
+Yeti Tumblers also come in five different colors and two different size options, a 20-ounce and 30-ounce offering.

-Yeti has incorporated a great cap design, custom made to be held with three fingers, this aids greatly in gripping and holding your tumbler and significantly reduces the potential for spilling or dropping your beloved tumbler on asphalt or rocks.
+Yeti has incorporated a custom-made cap design to be held with three fingers; this aids greatly in gripping and holding your tumbler and significantly reduces the potential for spilling or dropping your beloved tumbler on asphalt or rocks.

 Hydro Flask Tumbler